umbraco/UmbracoDocs/umbraco-cloud/set-up/project-settings/umbraco-cicd/samplecicdpipeline/github-actions-pwsh.md

 ## High level overview of the pipeline components

-The scripts are provided as a starting point.
+The mentioned scripts are provided as a starting point.
 It is recommended that you familiarize yourself with the scripts and with documentation related to how to use GitHub Actions.

-The scripts demonstrates two thing:
+The scripts demonstrates the following:
  - How to sync your GitHub repository with the left-most project environment in Umbraco Cloud
  - How to deploy changes to the left-most project environment in Umbraco Cloud

 ### Main

 The `main.yml` is the main pipeline, and is the one that will be triggered on a push to `main` branch.
-You can configure different trigger behavior in this file.
+You can configure a different trigger behavior in this file.

 You can add your Build and Test jobs between the `cloud-sync` and `cloud-deployment` jobs.
 Keep in mind that you do not need to retain the dotnet build artifact for upload later.
 The `cloud-deployment` job will take care of packaging all your source code and upload to Umbraco Cloud.